How did my dad acquire that shirt for me?

 Let me begin with this: College, for me, was not entirely the liberating period of growth experienced by some who attend institutions far from their homes, residing in dorms, immersed in a totally new experience.

 I took the bus to school, the commuter bus.
 Large drawings on Canson paper, painting, what have you, I had to schlep it on the bus.
 I still resided at home, an environment that never quite facilitated my level of…intensity.
 The same blaring TV and chaos levels.
-I look back and wince.
-I will leave it at that.

 The main take-away from the college years was my experiencing the cartooning program, studying with masters in the field and meeting those certain people who would become friends and remain creative associates well into the future.